Jarell Quansah: Style of play

 Quansah is a right-footed centre-back who also regularly played right-back during his youth years.
 He has been described as a ball-playing defender, able to break the lines with his long passes, while staying calm and focused in defence, and strong and quick-thinking in aerial duels.

 Personal life

-Quansah's brother, Keenan, is also a footballer, who plays for National League North club Hereford.
+Quansah's brother, Keenan, is also a footballer, who plays for National League South club Slough Town.